NIME-conference/nime-website/index.md

 ### Upcoming NIME Conferences

-- [**NIME2025**](https://nime2025.org) will be held from 24 to 27 June, 2025 at The Australian National University, Ngunnawal and Ngambri Country (Canberra), Australia.
+- [**NIME2026**](https://nime2026.org) will be held from 23 to 26 June, 2026 at the Loughborough University, London, United Kingdom.

-- The Board of NIME invites bids to [host](/hosting/) its 2026 and 2027 conferences.
+- The Board of NIME invites bids to [host](/hosting/) its 2027 and 2028 conferences.

 ### NIME